MASTER SUPPLY, LICENSE, AND SERVICES AGREEMENT

 (b) Audit Rights.
 For the purposes of confirming the Sponsorship Activation Fee, if applicable, Customer shall permit VenueNext at its sole cost to inspect Customer’s written records pertaining to this Agreement; provided, however, the scope of any such inspection will be limited to records pertaining to Customer’s sponsorship/partnership agreements, where such agreements reference Customer’s Mobile Application in any way.
 Any inspection shall be held no more than one (1) time per calendar year during normal business hours and following reasonable prior written notice (no less than ten (10) business days’ advance written notice), and shall not unduly interrupt or disrupt Customer’s normal business operations.
 The information collected during the audit shall be considered Customer’s confidential information.
 If VenueNext elects to have its authorized representative perform such inspection, the authorized representative, excluding any agency with regulatory authority, shall be required to enter into a separate confidentiality agreement in form and substance reasonably satisfactory to Customer and the party performing such onsite inspection.

 (c) Payment.
 Customer will pay the amount of each invoice within thirty (30) days of the invoice date.
-Customer will pay VenueNext by direct deposit payment using the following wire instructions:
+Customer will pay VenueNext by direct deposit payment using wire instructions provided by VenueNext.

 (d) Late Payments.
 Without prejudice to any other remedies available to VenueNext in law or equity: (a) late payments by Customer will be subject to the lesser of one percent (1%) per month, or the highest rate allowed by law, from the original payment due date.